 The returns of a mutual fund scheme are never guaranteed.
 It may even generate negative returns on the investment made.
 This makes mutual fund investments risky.

 However, diversification in the portfolio of mutual fund scheme can manage that risk considerably.
-As this portfolio is managed by market professional fund managers who take appropriate decisions at appropriate time to get best returns, hence mutual funds have the potential to generate better returns in the long run.
+Mutual funds have the potential to generate better returns in the long run.
+This is because the professional fund managers manage the portfolio and take appropriate decisions at appropriate time to get best returns,

 Risk Management and Diversification Benefits